AutLaaw/qb-armwrestle/README.md

 ## Installation

-1. Make sure you have [QB-Core](https://github.com/qbcore-framework/qb-core)
+1. Make sure you have the QB-Core framework [QB-Core](https://github.com/qbcore-framework/qb-core)

 2. Download the latest release of this script from the [GitHub repository](https://github.com/AutLaaw/qb-armwrestle)